-Guitars that benefit from these types of tuning posts are Fender Telecaster and Stratocaster headstocks.
-When used with string retainers, they fix any break-angle issues that might affect your experience.
+Guitars that benefit from these tuning posts are Fender Telecaster and Stratocaster headstocks.
+When used with string retainers, they fix any break-angle issues.
+Any that might affect your experience.

-If you have replaced your machine heads with a generic brand not know that this change in height is necessary, you may want to verify this.
+Have you replaced your machine heads with a generic brand?
+Perhaps not know that this change in height is necessary.
+Then you may want to verify this.

 Locking Machine Heads

-The locking machine heads are designed to add mechanical resistance to the tuner post to prevent it from moving.
-This advantage assures the player that the machine head will not allow string slippage.
+The locking machine heads add mechanical resistance to the post.
+This helps to prevent it from moving.
+This advantage assures the player that the machine head will not allow slippage.

 So not only do they stay sealed and offer long life, but they also add tuning fidelity!

-These are not to be confused with Floyd Rose style lock nuts, as they serve a completely different purpose.
-The locking machine heads cannot be used with Floyd Rose style guitars, as the tuning is done at the tremolo bridge.
+These are not to be confused with Floyd Rose lock nuts.
+They serve a completely different purpose.
+The locking machine heads cannot be used with the Floyd Rose bridge design.
+All tuning is done at the tremolo bridge.

 Machine Head Gear Ratio

-Every set of machine heads will normally come with a gear ratio of 18:1 with some offering a courser adjustment of 12:1.
-This means that every tuning post has the same ratio and will require a certain amount of turns to tune your string.
+Every set of machine heads will normally come with a gear ratio of 18:1 with some offering a course adjustment of 12:1.
+This means that every tuning post has the same ratio.
+They will need a certain amount of turns to tune your string.

-A machine head gear ratio of 18:1 means that you will have to turn the tuning button eighteen times for the post to revolve once.
-Conversely, a 12:1 ratio means that twelve tuner button rotations are needed for one full revolution of the tuning post.
+A machine head gear ratio of 18:1 means that you will have to turn the tuning button eighteen times.
+At least for the post to revolve once.
+A 12:1 ratio means that twelve tuner button rotations are needed for one full revolution of the post.